We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Why Trust Verywell Fit

-As a running coach, marathon runner, and fitness writer, Christine Luff, ACE-CPT, has spent years researching and recommending running and walking shoes.
+As a running coach, marathon runner, and Verywell Fit fitness writer, Christine Luff, ACE-CPT, has spent years researching and recommending running and walking shoes.
 To walk in comfort and reduce injury risk, she suggests getting properly fitted for walking shoes and replacing them regularly.

 2 Sources